google/googletest/docs/advanced.md

 #### Stop test execution upon first failure

-By default, a googletest program runs all tests the user has defined.
+By default, a GoogleTest program runs all tests the user has defined.
 In some cases (e.g. iterative test development & execution) it may be desirable stop test execution upon first failure (trading improved latency for completeness).
 If `GTEST_FAIL_FAST` environment variable or `--gtest_fail_fast` flag is set,